Analysing the state of public transport and ridehailing in Karachi from a systemic design lens

 Oasis Ponte Lambro

 The project concluded in the form of a detailed 25,000 word report and a giga map.
-One of the key findings of this report is that interventions should be planned and executed in a manner that is adaptable to the cultural values and conventions of the general public, and the current mobility patterns within the city.
+One of the key findings of this research was that transport related interventions should be planned and executed in a manner that is adaptable to the cultural values and conventions of the general public, and the current mobility patterns within the city.

 Additionally, an important aspect that was observed for the duration of this project was the significance of both digital and non digital ride hailing services for commuters.
 This is because commuters have varying preferences based on comfort and cost of journey, and paired with a well-thought mass transit system this would have a considerable net positive effect on the transportation system in Karachi.